oblinger/HookAnchorApp/Prj/SV/2023-01-04 SV Joining/SVJ.md

+Y7JmYZDQGbZe@

+### t2023-01-10  Explanation of edits

+Jason,

+Here is the markup from my lawyer, along with my understanding:

+The CIIA is missing any definition for the "NON-ATTRIBUTABLE IP" term that it is using.
+He added a definition that excludes any IP that cannot be legally assigned for a California resident (even in contracts that have jurisdiction outside of California).

+It turns out one cannot get QSBS for options, AND if I don't exercise them early I will LOOSE HALF the sale price in taxes upon exit.
+So:
+- We setup an executive loan from the company to me so I can exercise them right away.
+No money actually changes hands, this is just for tax purposes.
+Then when when the company exits and we sell shares, I pay the company for the options (with interest).
+This loan is just paperwork for the company, it does not add cost or risk as compared with just offering the options.
+- For technical reasons the IRS requires that I am AT RISK for the full price of this loan if the company fails.
+I don't want to be at risk for taxes on a $1M dollars in case that everything falls apart, thus the offer is edited to use the 409A price (to be computed in the next weeks) instead of the seed price.
+(This does mean when we sell, the company gets a small amount less from me, but it is a rounding error.
+The real effect is to lower my risk from that loan a lot.)
+- The double trigger just means if the company is acquired, the acquirer cannot grab my unvested shares by firing me.

+### t2023-01-10  unsent
 Jason,
 Generally US labor law generally recognizes location of where as the governing law.
 In 2016 California explicitly eliminated possibility of using contract jurisdiction at a means of avoiding California CIIA rules.
 So its fine to use that CIIA, but it is not valid for a California resident without modification.
 A common strategy is to adopt an Orrick-style CIIA (as used by default when Clerky.com sets up a new company) this CIIA explicitly retains strong IP guarantees while also accommodating laws in relevant states.